 - Delete any file in C:\Program Files (x86)\Common Files\Red Gate\Shared Client that looks like ".rgupdate_bad_xxxx", and then try running the installer again.

 - Should that fail, run 'netsh http show iplisten' from a command prompt running as administrator and take a screenshot of what is listed (see below).

 - Check Event Viewer > Windows log > Application for any related errors.

 Raise a support ticket and send over the screenshot, the Event Viewer errors, and the full service log files from

 C:\ProgramData\Red Gate\Shared Client\Log

-You may also be getting an error message unrelated to an install that the Redgate Client Service won't start.
+You may also be getting an error message that the Redgate Client Service won't start that's unrelated to an installation.
 This error message could mean a firewall rule may be preventing the local use of HTTP.
 Please open an administrative command prompt and try the following commands:

 This first command shows if any rules are defined: